Close

 • Learning the proper techniques for tick removal ensures that you can handle common tick encounters safely at home, reducing potential health risks to your dogs.

-It’s surprising, but a single tick only needs 24 to 48 hours of feeding to pass Lyme disease to your dog.
+It is surprising, but a single tick only needs 24 to 48 hours of feeding to pass Lyme disease to your dog.
 By detecting their body heat and carbon dioxide, these sneaky parasites always look for a host—your furry best friend.
-That’s why tick prevention is important for your pup’s health and happiness.
+That is why tick prevention is important for your pup’s health and happiness.

-Ticks aren’t just annoying—they can carry serious diseases like Ehrlichia and Rocky Mountain Spotted Fever.
+Ticks are not just annoying—they can carry serious diseases like Ehrlichia and Rocky Mountain Spotted Fever.
 Your vet is the best resource for finding the right prevention plan tailored to your dog’s needs.
 The good news is that protecting your pup from ticks is simpler than ever.
-With vet-approved treatments that easily fit into your daily routine, you can keep your dog safe all year round.
-Here’s how you can keep your pup tick-free.
+With vet-approved treatments that fit into your daily routine, you can keep your dog safe all year long.
+Here is how you can keep your pup tick-free.

-For additional expert-backed advice on ticks and other pet care topics, check out PetHealthMD.
+For additional expert-backed advice on ticks and other pet care topics, visit PetHealthMD.

 • Topical Treatments: These easy-to-apply monthly treatments create a protective barrier against ticks, fleas, and other pests.
-They’re great for active dogs who love to run through tall grass or take a dip in the lake.
+They are great for active dogs who love to run through tall grass or take a dip in the lake.
+Explore options in the Flea and Tick Medication category.

 • Chewable Medications: Chewable tick prevention is an excellent alternative if your dog dislikes topical treatments.
 These tasty options work from the inside out, offering consistent protection without any mess.